 Generic Name: tetracycline

-Note: This page contains information about the side effects of tetracycline.
-Some of the dosage forms included on this document may not apply to the brand name Actisite.
+Note: This document contains side effect information about tetracycline.
+Some of the dosage forms listed on this page may not apply to the brand name Actisite.

 For the Consumer